KAIST-Visual-AI-Group/kaist-visual-ai-group.github.io/docs/join_us.md

 ###Openings

+#### International Applicants
+For international applicants, we have special openings with no limitations on the available slots.
+Please [**contact**](../contact/){:target="_blank} us before applying for the Master’s program.

 #### Korean Applicants
-For Korean students, we currently have openings for:
+For Korean applicants, we currently have openings for:

 - Two government-funded School of Computing Master's students,
 - One KAIST scholarship School of Computing Master's student,